EngineSquared/EngineSquared/README.md

 1. Run `xmake test`
 2. Install required dependencies if needed (or use `xmake test -y` to install them automatically)
 3. Tests will be executed individually

+## Build the documentation

+1. Download Doxygen from the [official website](https://www.doxygen.nl/download.html)
+2. Create a `docs` folder if it doesn't already exist and run `doxygen Doxyfile.cfg` to generate the documentation using Doxygen
+3. Open the generated documentation using a web browser (/docs/EngineSquared/html/index.html)